Sensei82013/PET-Bottle-Recycler/README.md

 ## Background
-  I'm personally not very found of single-use plastics, but fell inlove with rapid prototyping the moment I got my first 3D printer.
+  I'm personally not very fond of single-use plastics, but fell inlove with rapid prototyping the moment I got my first 3D printer.
 Watching your designs being brought to life in a matter of minutes is highly-fulfilling and an incredible time saver.
 This fulfilling process became a bit adictive and worriesome however, when all the small amounts of wasted/unusable plastic prints started to stack up in a shoe box.
 Even though the PLA is "biodegradable" it still takes at least 80 years and perfect soil/environmental conditions for it to go away.
 Otherwise, if sent to landfil, it still behaves like any other plastic, slowly degrading in a 400 year timeframe.
 I thought, what if I made my prototypes fully recyclable instead?
 Print and iterate within a circular economy, knowing the prints were not being totally wasted sitting on a landfill for hundreds of yearsm, waiting for nothing to happen.

-// Print images:
 <p float="left">
   <img src= https://github.com/user-attachments/assets/6c8c6a1f-3834-42d0-b46f-9de8d0ae8431 width=30% height=10%>
   <img src= https://github.com/user-attachments/assets/6f958cd6-d4ad-4a85-b3c5-b9d49d7c2cd4 width=30% height=10%>